BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: The BDgraph environment

 In general, convergence in MCMC approaches can be difficult to evaluate.
 From a theoretical point of view, the sampling distribution will converge to the target joint posterior distribution as the number of iteration increases to infinity.
 Because we normally have little theoretical insight about how quickly MCMC algorithms converge to the target stationary distribution we therefore rely on post hoc testing of the sampled output.
 In general, the sample is divided into two parts: a ``burn-in'' part of the sample and the remainder, in which the chain is considered to have converged sufficiently close to the target posterior distribution.
 Two questions then arise: How many samples are sufficient?
 How long should the burn-in period be?

-The {\tt plotcoda} and {\tt traceplot} are two visualization functions for the objects of class {\tt bdgraph} that make it possible to check the convergence of the searching algorithms in \textbf{BDgraph}.
-The function

-provides the trace of estimated posterior probability of all possible links to check convergence of the searching algorithms.
-Option {\tt control} is designed for the case where if {\tt control=TRUE} (as default) and the dimension ($p$) is greater than $15$, then $100$ links are randomly selected for visualization.
+The \code{plotcoda} and \code{traceplot} are two visualization functions for the objects of class \code{bdgraph} that make it possible to check the convergence of the search algorithms in \pkg{BDgraph}.
+The function \begin{Sinput} plotcoda( bdgraph.obj, thin = NULL, control = TRUE, main = NULL, ... ) \end{Sinput} provides the trace of estimated posterior probability of all possible links to check convergence of the search algorithms.
+Option \code{control} is designed for the case where if \code{control=TRUE} (as default) and the dimension ($p$) is greater than $15$, then $100$ links are randomly selected for visualization.